simonvc/treedao.org/faq.md

 One thing the DAO may vote on, is creating more NFTs, raising more ETH, or buying additional woodlands.

-# How are you making money from this.
+# How are you making money from this?

 I (Simon Vans-Colina) am participating in the pre-sale.
-I expect to sell a portion of my randomly allocated NFTs for a profit, and will retain a portion.
+I will to sell a portion of my randomly allocated NFTs, and will retain a portion.

 I am receiving no other compensation for this project.

 1 amazing developer who wishes to remain anonymous, will receive 1% of the minted NFT as payment for building the presale site and NFT contract and a further 1% will be reserved for paying for the development of the DAO contract and associated website.